Goldenfreddy0703/plugin.audio.ytmusic.exp/README.md

 ## Important:

+On first run it will ask for OAuth authentication.
+Follow the instructions displayed in the UI.

+## Using Cookie Data instead of OAuth:

-On first run it will ask for the headers file with cookie data from your web session.
+If OAuth authentication is disabled in the settings, on first run it will ask for a headers file with cookie data from your web session.
+The plugin will accept either 'raw header files' or 'JSON files'.

-## Obtaining Cookie Data:

 Please follow this guide [https://ytmusicapi.readthedocs.io/en/lat...on-headers](https://ytmusicapi.readthedocs.io/en/0.21.0/setup.html#authenticated-requests)

-The plugin supports either 'raw header files' or 'JSON files' See the two points below for guidance.
+See the two points below for further guidance:

 ### Creating a JSON file
 JSON File template: